About the Museum

 We aspire to be a preeminent university art museum that promotes empathy, insight, and hope.
 We aim to do this by:

-- broadening the impact of the museum to students, stakeholders, diverse communities, and global audiences
+- broadening the impact of the museum students, stakeholders, diverse communities, and global audiences

 - producing exhibitions, programs, and events that demonstrate the value of art across disciplines and cultures

-- contributing to the spiritual life of individuals through edifying experiences with art
+- contributing to the spiritual lives of individuals through edifying experiences with art

 - nurturing an appreciation for the visual arts as a fundamental part of lifelong learning